hecrj/lp/compres/README.txt

 of products or print the list contents, therefore I added an instruction to print the contents of a list: 'MOSTRAR'.

+Additionally, you can define the constant DEBUG at compile time and the resulting interpreter will show the garbage that is collected.

 Hector Ramon Jimenez - LP - Spring 2014 - FIB (UPC)